wbunting/webmenu/README.md

 ## Philosophy

-- Web users should not have to run nonfree javascript in browsers to do basic navigation
-- There is a lot of duplicated work in creating listview UI for the web.
-This aims to just coalesce all those implementations into a single binary.
 - Browsers should not be the only (or even primary?) way of interfacing with the web.
 They are good for some things, but require a lot of system resources to run and are easy attack vectors for malicious code.
+- Web users should not have to run nonfree javascript in browsers to do basic navigation

 ### Why HTML?